-If I have never worked outside my home or have worked very little, can I get Social Security Disability benefits?
+If I have never worked outside my home or have worked very little; can I get Social Security Disability benefits?

-Social Security Disability Benefits Work Credits Requirements
+Work Credits Requirements for Social Security Disability Benefits

-If you are disabled, but you have never worked outside your home or you have worked very little, you may not be eligible for Social Security Disability benefits because you may not have enough work credits.
-For a discussion of required work credits please visit our article How many Social Security-covered work credits do I need to get Social Security Disability Insurance benefits?
+If you are disabled but you have never worked outside your home or you have worked little, you may not be eligible for Social Security Disability benefits on your own earnings record because you may not have enough work credits to be fully insured.
+Even if you worked for several years, if you have not worked enough recently before the disability began, you may not be currently insured.

 No Work Credits Required for SSI Disability Payments

-Understanding Social Security Disability (SSD)—An Overview of the Basics
+Understanding Social Security Disability—An Overview of the Basics

-What is disability according to Social Security Disability law?
+What is Disability According to Social Security Law?

-Social Security Disability Insurance: A Complete Guide
+Social Security Disability Insurance: A Brief Overview

 More Frequently-Asked Questions about Social Security Disability Benefits